graememcc/funkierJS/docs/markdown/byName.md

 function will be called with a null execution context.
 It is possible to partially apply the resulting function, and indeed the further resulting function(s).
 The resulting function and its partial applications will throw if they require at least one argument, but are invoked without any. `curryWithArity` throws if the arity is not a natural number, or if the second parameter is not a function.
+It will also throw if the given function is known to be bound to a specific execution context.

 The returned function will have a length of 1, unless an arity of 0 was requested, in which case this will be the length.
 The [arityOf](#arityOf) function can be used to determine how many arguments are required before the